ppmitra/BAPDataAndCode/pages/mouse.md

 ## Registration Framework

 ### Getting Started
-Tools and documentation for registering your data with the mouse reference atlas.
+Tools and documentation for registering your data with the mouse head reference atlas.

 #### Quick Start
 1. Install dependencies